 After racing at various World Cup regattas in 2012 and 2013, his first senior team appearances were in 2014 when he finished sixth at the European Championships in the double sculls (M2x) with Jonny Walton and then seventh at the World Championships.
 The duo were eighth at both Championships the following year, 2015, and then came fifth at the Rio Olympic Games in 2016in memorable style just a few weeks after winning their first World Cup medal together.

-Collins raced in the men’s quadruple scull throughout the 2017 season, except the European Championships, which he missed through illness.
-In the World Cup series, the quad won gold, silver and bronze and went on to win a dramatic silver at the World Rowing Championships in Sarasota-Bradenton.
+He raced in the men’s quad scull (M4x) throughout the 2017 season, except the European Championships, which he missed through illness.
+In the World Cup series, the quad won gold, silver and bronze and went on to take a dramatic silver at the World Rowing Championships in Sarasota-Bradenton.
 Just minutes before the final was due to start, Peter Lambert suffered a back injury and was replaced by Graeme Thomas, who steered the boat to an impressive second place.

 After finishing fifth in the GB Rowing Team Trials, Collins was once again selected alongside Jonny Walton in the men’s double scull for the 2016 season.
 They reached the final at the European Championships in Brandenburg, finishing sixth, and improved to fifth at the World Cup in Lucerne before winning a superb silver at the Poznan World Cup – their first senior medals with the GB Rowing Team.

 They got off to a slow start at the Rio 2016 Olympic Games but won their repechage to reach the semi-finals, where they produced a brilliant performance to hold off multiple crews and secure the top-three finish they needed.
 Another gutsy display in the final saw Collins and Walton finish a fine fifth overall on their Olympic debuts.